 Landscape specifications and plans are required for all SWFs requiring vegetation.
 At this time, there is no required species list for vegetated SWFs; however, species should be drought tolerant and carefully selected for the site conditions, refer to Appendix E, Criteria for Choosing Plants, for guidance.
-Landscape specifications and plans must address all factors needed to ensure plant survival and must include:
+Landscape specifications and plans must include:

-- 1) Delineation of all vegetation to be preserved on-site; - 2) Statement on whether imported or amended soil will be used and reference to the soil specifications from the required General Notes.
+- 1) Delineation of all vegetation to be preserved on-site; - Statement on whether imported or amended soil will be used and reference to the soil specifications from the required General Notes.
 The required General Notes must be included in the construction plan set; - 3) A planting plan that indicates the size, species and location, by hydrologic zone, of all plants within the facility.
-See Appendix E, Figure E.1 for guidance on hydrologic zones, as well as the standard drawings for the BMP chosen; - 4) Plant table that contains scientific and common names, plant size, number and spacing; - 5) If applicable, seed mix type and volume; - 6) Irrigation plans for establishment and long term (if different); and, - 7) Location of any proposed or existing trees to be used for SW credits.
+See Appendix E, Figure E.1 for guidance on hydrologic zones, as well as the standard drawings for the BMP chosen; - 4) Plant table that contains scientific and common names, plant size, number and spacing; - 5) If applicable, seed mix type and PLS lbs/ac; - 6) Location of any proposed or existing trees to be used for SW credits.